ko1ebayev/radio/README.md

 This project aims to create an internet-radio, an endless audio stream to which you can connect from anywhere in the world and listen in different ways, directly through the web interface or through streaming platforms.

 ## Development stack
-- [Icecast|http://icecast.org/] as audio-stream manager
+- [Icecast| http://icecast.org/] as audio-stream manager
-- [FFmpeg|https://ffmpeg.org/] to share stream between services
+- [FFmpeg| https://ffmpeg.org/] to share stream between services
-- React SPA to interact with web version
+- Lit web-app to interact with web version
 - Ubuntu remote VM

 ## MVP roadmap